MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 - Open the Customer Service workspace or Omnichannel for Customer Service app in more than one tab in the browser.
 It causes issues in agent presence.
 - Close the session directly to end call.
 If you do, the conversation moves from active to wrap up.
 Then if you close the session, the state goes from wrap up to closed.
 So, we recommend that you go through the conversation status route and select the **End** button and then close the session to take care of the wrap-up activities.

-### Best practices
+## Best practices

+- Make sure that you have notifications enabled.
+- Make sure that you have enabled the audio and video options in the browser.
-When your shift ends, ensure that you sign out and close your browser through which you access Customer Service workspace.
+- When your shift ends, ensure that you sign out and close your browser through which you access Customer Service workspace.
 Doing so helps avoid work items being incorrectly assigned to you.

 ### See also